appanp/software-dev/01_terminology.md

 **Interactive Application Security Testing (IAST)**: IAST is an application security testing method that tests the application while the app is run by an automated test, human tester, or any activity “interacting” with the application functionality.
 The core of an IAST tool is sensor modules, software libraries included in the application code.
 These sensor modules keep track of application behavior while the interactive tests are running.
 If a vulnerability is detected, an alert will be sent.
 For more info, refer to [this link](https://owasp.org/www-project-devsecops-guideline/latest/02c-Interactive-Application-Security-Testing).

 **Kubernetes**: An open-source container orchestration system for automating the deployment, scaling, and management of containerized applications.

+**Language Server**: Language Servers can provide language-specific features such as code completion, documentation, and formatting, which is far easier than implementing language support from scratch.
+It also reduces the need for constant maintenance and tracking of changes in relevant languages and tools, making it easier to bring consistent language support to various development environments.
+For more info, refer to [this link](https://tamerlan.dev/an-introduction-to-the-language-server-protocol/) and [implementation list of language servers](https://langserver.org/).

+**Language Server Protocol (LSP)**: The Language Server Protocol (LSP) is an open-standard protocol developed by Microsoft.
+It enables communication between development tools and Language Servers.
+For more info, refer to [this link](https://tamerlan.dev/an-introduction-to-the-language-server-protocol/) and the [protocol specification](https://microsoft.github.io/language-server-protocol/).

 **Microservices Architecture**: Software development paradigm that structures an application as a collection of small, independent services.
 Each service is responsible for a specific business capability and can be developed, tested, and deployed independently.
 For more info, refer to [this link](TODO) and [Monolithic vs Microservices Architecture: Pros, Cons and Which to Choose](https://www.openlegacy.com/blog/monolithic-application).